Does tea break a fast?

-Before that, let’s ask ourselves first what is intermittent fasting?
-It’s almost a lifestyle, where you fast for a specific time period of time called the fasting window and eat as you normally would for the next few hours, called the eating window.
-It may sound scary if you have never tried fasting, but the human body is designed in a way where we do have fasting and eating windows.
+Before delving into the article, let’s ask ourselves first what is intermittent fasting.
+It’s almost a lifestyle, where you fast for a specific period called the fasting window and eat as you normally would for the next few hours, called the eating window, but does tea break a fast?

-The time between your last meal to the very first meal where you eat your breakfast is a type of intermittent fasting plan.
 For example, you eat your dinner at nine, and the next morning, you eat your breakfast at eight.
-The time between those two meals if you don’t eat anything is called intermittent fasting.
+The time between those two meals, if you don’t eat anything, is called intermittent fasting.

 Circadian Rhythm Fasting

-Circadian rhythm fasting is practiced on a regular basis by every human being.
-The time you don’t eat between your dinner to the next day’s breakfast is basically a Circadian rhythm fasting without any sugary drinks.
 This type of fasting is how human beings are mechanized.
-You rest your body to take its time to break down the food you had for the whole night, not in-taking anything at all, so does drinking tea break a fast?
+You rest your body to take its time to break down the food you had for the whole night, not taking anything at all, so does drinking tea break a fast?

-Types of Fasting
+Types of Fasting:

 There are many types of intermittent fasting: